Sonal Shah (economist)

-Sonal R. Shah (born May 20, 1968) is an American economist and public official.
-She is the CEO of The Texas Tribune, a politics and public policy-specific nonprofit news organization headquartered in Austin, Texas.
+Sonal Ramesh Shah (Gujarati: સોનલ રમેશ શાહ; born May 20, 1968) is an American economist and public official.
+She was the CEO of The Texas Tribune, a politics and public policy-specific nonprofit news organization headquartered in Austin, Texas from January 2023 until December 2025.
 Shah served as the National Policy Director for Mayor Pete Buttigieg's run in the 2020 United States presidential election.
 From April 2009 to August 2011, she served as the director of the Office of Social Innovation and Civic Participation in the White House.

 Shah was the founding executive director of the Beeck Center for Social Impact & Innovation at Georgetown University.
 Previously, Shah was a member of the Obama presidential transition team and was the head of Global Development Initiatives, a philanthropic arm of Google.org.

 Early life

 Sonal Shah was born in Mumbai, India to Gujarati parents.
 Her father Ramesh Shah, is originally from Gabat, in the Sabarkanatha district of Gujarat.
 She moved to the US in 1972 at the age of four, and grew up in Houston, Texas.
 She graduated from the University of Chicago with a B.A. in economics in 1990 and received a master's degree in economics from Duke University.